zhilinheobv/stats531misc/README.md

-# stats531misc
+# Stats 531

+Zhilin He
-Stats 531 Misc
+For the Stats 531 course